orenc-star/OC-DataViz/final-project-part-three.md

                         <h3 class="text-xl font-bold text-gray-800 mb-2">Narrative and Story Flow</h3>
                         <ul class="list-disc list-inside space-y-2">
                             <li><strong>Shifted Narrative Goal:</strong> Based on professor feedback, the story's focus shifted from asking "Which is the perfect Pittsburgh neighborhood?" to a more personal "Finding *your* perfect neighborhood."
 This clarified the purpose and changed the goal from simple information delivery to a persuasive journey designed to guide a user towards signing up for a newsletter.</li>
-                            <li><strong>Strategic Repositioning of Personas:</strong> Contrary to initial feedback, I moved the personas to the *start* of the story.
+                            <li><strong>Strategic Repositioning of Personas:</strong> Contrary to initial feedback, I left the personas on the *start* of the story.
 They now serve as a crucial "checkpoint," helping users understand the concept of preferences and how they define a profile *before* they analyze the data.</li>
                              <li><strong>Refined Project Scope:</strong> I removed the original claim linking neighborhood choice to academic success.
 This felt like it was expanding the scope beyond what I could realistically back up with data and kept the project focused on its core goal.</li>
-                             <li><strong>Added Interactive Survey:</strong> The story now opens with an interactive survey to immediately engage the user and provide a clear justification for the subsequent analysis.</li>
                         </ul>
                     </div>
                     <div>